rtmigo/prefnotifiers_flutter/README.md

 }
 ```

-We can automatically rebuild the widget when the value will be read or changed:
+We can automatically rebuild the widget when the value will be available:

 ```
 Widget build(BuildContext context) {